-For summer programs or applications for just ONE quarter, a visa is NOT required.
+For summer programs or applications for just ONE quarter, a visa is NOT required for students staying no longer than 90 days.
 Please wait for the ACA official admittance email, before purchasing airfare.

-For two or more quarters, a visa IS required, and necessary documentation will be issued by the ACA office.
+For more than one quarter or those exceeding 90 days a visa IS required, and necessary documentation will be issued by the ACA office.
 All information and instructions will be provided in the ACA official Admittance email.